ghga-de/docs.ghga.de/user_docs/metadata/entities.md

 ### **Individual Supporting File**

+If the data submitters have additional information to provide about the *Individual*, then they can make use of the *Individual Supporting File* class.

+#### **Individual Supporting File metadata properties**
-If the data submitters have additional information to provide about the *Individual*, then they can make use of the *Individual Supporting File* class which requires the following information -  file format, file name, dataset associated with this file as well as if the file is included as part of the submission.
+The **Individual Supporting File** requires the following information: file format, file name, dataset associated with this file as well as if the file is included as part of the submission.

 ### **Biospecimen/Sample**